Timber harvest operations.

 (iii) WAC 458-20-13601

-(Manufacturers and processors for hire—Sales and use tax exemption for machinery and equipment);
+Sales and use tax exemption for machinery and equipment;

 (iv) Chapter 458-40

 for tax-reporting information for farmers and persons selling property to or performing horticultural services for farmers.
 "Short-rotation hardwoods" are hardwood trees, such as, but not limited to, hybrid cottonwoods, cultivated by agricultural methods in growing cycles shorter than fifteen years.
-Chapter 97, Laws of 2001.
+RCW 84.33.035

 (2) Timber harvesters.
-Timber harvesters may engage in business activities that require them to report under the extracting, manufacturing, and/or wholesaling or retailing B&O tax classifications.
+Timber harvesters may engage in business activities that require them to report under the extracting, manufacturing, wholesaling, or retailing B&O tax classifications.

-) as it relates to the harvesting of trees (other than plantation Christmas trees) is generally identical to the definition of "harvester" (RCW 84.33.035
+relates to the harvesting of trees (other than plantation Christmas trees) and is generally identical to the definition of "harvester" found in RCW 84.33.035

 (a) Timber purchasers to file information report.
-A purchaser must report to the department of revenue purchases of privately owned timber in an amount exceeding two hundred thousand board feet, if purchased in a voluntary sale made in the ordinary course of business.
-The report must contain the purchaser's name and address, purchase information (dates, price, descriptions of land, acreage, and required improvements, the volume purchased, and cruise and thinning data) and all relevant information to the value of the timber purchased.
+A purchaser must report to the department of revenue (department) purchases of privately owned timber in an amount exceeding two hundred thousand board feet, if purchased in a voluntary sale made in the ordinary course of business.
+The report must contain all information relevant to the value of the timber purchased including, but not limited to, the following, as applicable: Purchaser's name, address and contact information; seller's name, address, and contact information; sale date; termination date in sale agreement; total sale price; legal description of sale area; sale name; forest practice application/harvest permit number if available; total acreage involved in the sale; estimated net volume of timber purchased by tree species and log grade; and description and value of property improvements.

 This report must be filed on or before the last day of the month following the purchase of the timber.
 A two hundred fifty dollar penalty may be imposed against a purchaser for each failure to satisfy the requirements for filing this report.
-These filing requirements become effective July 1, 2001, and are scheduled to expire July 1, 2004.
-Chapter 320, Laws of 2001.
+These filing requirements are scheduled to expire July 1, 2018.
+RCW 84.33.088

-The felling, cutting (severing from land), or taking of trees is an extracting activity.
-RCW 82.04.100
+The felling, cutting (severing from land), or taking of trees is an extracting activity as defined in RCW 82.04.100

 .
-The extracting B&O tax applies to the value of the products, which is the value of the severed trees prior to any manufacturing activity.
+The extracting B&O tax classification applies to the value of the products extracted, which is the value of the severed trees prior to any manufacturing activity.

-The cutting into length (bucking), delimbing, and measuring (for bucking) of felled, cut (severed), or taken trees is a manufacturing activity.
-RCW 82.04.120
+The cutting into length (bucking), delimbing, and measuring (for bucking) of felled, cut (severed), or taken trees is a manufacturing activity as defined in RCW 82.04.120

 .
-The manufacturing B&O tax applies to the value of the products, which is generally the gross proceeds of sale, whether the manufactured product is sold at retail or wholesale.
-Refer also to RCW 82.04.450
+The manufacturing B&O tax is measured by the value of the products manufactured, which is generally the gross proceeds of sale.
+For more information regarding the value of products see RCW 82.04.450

 and WAC 458-20-112